-At more than half-a-trillion dollars, New South Wales is Australia’s largest state economy, accounting for around a third of the nation’s economic output and home to nearly a third of Australians.
-However, as was the case for economies across the world, New South Wales faced significant health and economic challenges for most of 2020 due to the Coronavirus pandemic.
+At almost 700 billion dollars, New South Wales is Australia’s largest state economy, accounting for around a third of the nation’s economic output and home to nearly a third of Australians.

 Service driven economy

-New South Wales has a diversified, service driven economy with a relatively lower exposure to commodity prices compared to the mining states of Western Australia and Queensland.
-Over the past two decades, the services share of the state economy has gradually lifted to account for almost 80 per cent of economic activity and more than 90 per cent of employment.
+New South Wales has a diversified, service-driven economy with a relatively lower exposure to commodity prices compared to the mining states of Western Australia and Queensland.
+Over the past two decades, the services share of the state economy has gradually lifted to account for around 75 per cent of economic activity and more than 90 per cent of employment.

-New South Wales has a comparative strength in the provision of business services which, in aggregate, has grown to account for nearly a third of Gross State Product.
-This includes industries such as financial services, professional, scientific and technical services, property services, information media and telecommunications.
-The construction, manufacturing, health and education sectors also account for large shares of economic activity.
+New South Wales has a comparative strength in the provision of business services which, in aggregate, has grown to account for 30 per cent of GSP.
+This includes industries such as financial services, professional, scientific and technical services, property services, information media and telecommunications as well as administrative and support services.
+The construction and health industries also account for large shares of the state’s economic activity.

 The largest industries in New South Wales, by employment, are health and social care, professional, scientific and technical services, retail trade, construction and education.
 Together these industries account for over half of all employment in the state.